drawwithcode/2022-group-project-group04/README.md

 <!--Immagine structure-->
 **Recommendations**
 In the end, the algorith will do what every profiling algorithm does: to give recommendations.
+The recommendations given are extreme, in some cases violent.
+This is to make the user feel touched by the process as the algorithm gives them recommendations that they would never actually consider, because they take their reactions to extremes.

 <!--Immagine structure-->
 **Review**